dstackai/dstack.github.io/docs/installation.md

 pip install dstack -U
 ```

-## Configure a token
+### Configure a token

-Before you can use the CLI, you have to configure it with your `Personal Access Token`.
+Once you've installed the CLI, you have to configure it with your `Personal Access Token`.
 This can be done via a CLI command:

 ```bash
 dstack config --token <token>
 ```

-The provided `Personal Access Token` will be stored in the `~/.dstack/config.yaml` file.
+Your `Personal Access Token` will be stored in the `~/.dstack/config.yaml` file.
 After that, all your commands of CLI will be associated with your user.

-!!! info "Personal Access Token"
-    In order to receive your `Personal Access Token`, please click `Request access` at [dstack.ai](https://dstack.ai).
-    Once your request is approved, you'll be able to create a `dstack` user, and obtain your token.

-## Artifacts S3 bucket

-By default, `dstack` stores output artifacts in its own secure storage that only
-your user has access to.
-If you want to store output artifacts in your own S3 bucket, [configure your AWS account](aws.md)
-and specify the name of the S3 bucket.